silver13/BoldClash-BWHOOP-B-03/README.md

 [![Build Status](https://travis-ci.org/silver13/BoldClash-BWHOOP-B-03.svg?branch=master)](https://travis-ci.org/silver13/BoldClash-BWHOOP-B-03)

-## SilverWare - BoldClash BWHOOP B-03 version
+## SilverWare - BoldClash BWHOOP B-03 Altitude Hold version

-_Also works with B03 Pro_
+_This is a branch that tries to implement Altitude Hold using the barometer of the (non-pro) B-03_

 Currently does not account for centered throttle! ( no altitude hold ) It uses normal throttle, low = motors off.
 That means it should be used with Devo / multimodule or another tx.